 The core gameplay of Gems of War is simple, match at least three tiles to power up your troops and defeat your opponents.
 Matching four or more grants an extra turn, while five or more gives a surge of power.
 There are also skull tokens that allow a direct attack to the opponent’s top card when matched in three or more.
 The strategic placement of troop cards is essential as some troops can protect others below them.
 Also, troop types of the same color will power up in order.
 Meaning that the first troop of a particular color must be fully powered up before allowing like colored cards below it to receive any benefit.
 There are bonuses for daily play which can be gold bonuses, or even special items and new troop types.
 Like many games, Gems of War has a store that supports micro purchases.
 I am not sure if this even classifies as a detriment to titles anymore, but I will mention it anyway.
 The strategic element to Gems of War make it stand out against other titles that would just have you mindlessly matching tiles to pass the time.

 Gems of War surpasses many other tile matching games by mixing in strategy and story telling to validate the title.
 The turn based gameplay, whether against a CPU or online opponent is refreshing.
 The chess-like tension causing you to plan ahead and anticipate your opponent’s moves brings much more to the table.
 Gems of War is a great game for those looking to use a bit of thought in their tile matchers.

-Review Done on Gems of War for Xbox One
+Gems of War Review on Xbox One